ginocaparas/simple-html5-card-game/README.md

 - V1: Barebones, no art, no point system. https://codepen.io/ginocaparas/pen/dyaYrrj
 - V2: More cards, plus a new point system. https://codepen.io/ginocaparas/pen/RwvWObd
 - V3: Latest version.
 Added new artwork, moved to Twitter Bootstrap framework, revised Game Over screens. https://codepen.io/ginocaparas/pen/eYxpodG
+- V3.1: New card back!

 # Disclaimers

 - This was made purely for educational purposes.
 - It's most likely unoptimized, especially the JS.
 - All images are hosted on Imgur.
-- Images are NOT mine.
-I do not own any of the images.
-Card back image is from Hearthstone - &copy; Blizzard.
+- Card back image is generated via AI.
 Cat images are taken from various sources on the internet.